File Your FAFSA Early!

 The FAFSA will ask for data from your federal income tax return.
 The easiest way to complete your FAFSA with accurate tax information is by using the FAFSA IRS Data Retrieval Tool when filing your FAFSA online.
 If you have not filed your tax return, you can still file the FAFSA but you must provide estimated income tax data.
 Once you have filed your tax return, you can use the FAFSA IRS Data Retrieval Tool to enter your correct tax information!
 If you or your family has unusual circumstances (such as loss employment or extraordinary expenses), submit your FAFSA with the data requested, then contact Raider Connect for additional information or visit our FAFSA Adjustment page or Cost of Attendance Adjustment page.

-To electronically sign your FAFSA, you must apply for a Federal Student Aid PIN.
-If you don't provide a working email address your PIN will be mailed to you through the U.S. postal system.
-Your Federal Student Aid PIN serves as your electronic signature on FOTW and my be useful for other purposes later.
-If parents must provide information on the FAFSA, then one parent should apply for his or her own PIN as well.
-If you (or your parent) are unable to a PIN to sign the FAFSA electronically, you will have to provide your signature (or your parent's signature) on a paper called a signature page.
+To electronically sign your FAFSA, you must apply for a FSA ID.
+Providing a valid email address is strongly encouraged.
+Your FSA ID serves as your electronic signature on FOTW and my be useful for other purposes later.
+If parents must provide information on the FAFSA, then one parent should apply for his or her own FSA ID as well.
+If you (or your parent) are unable to use an FSA ID to sign the FAFSA electronically, you will have to provide your signature (or your parent's signature) on a paper called a signature page.
 FOTW gives instructions on printing, signing, and mailing the signature page.

 Keep Copies for Your Records!